-Once you start making your own mayonnaise, and realise just how simple and tasty it is, you wont be interested in the preservative-laden shop-bought options anymore.
+When you realise how easy homemade mayonnaise is, and how delicious it is, you won’t be interested in the preservative-laden shop-bought options anymore.

 I recently did some experimenting with making aioli and adding a variety of flavours which led into making this very quick and easy mayonnaise.

 Aioli is wonderful, a bit richer and uses olive oil, but nothing beats a good homemade mayonnaise to have on hand for sandwiches.